Coloby/quartz_notes/README.md

-## Overview

 ### what is this?
-My digital garden, or the notes that I want to share with the internet.
+My [digital garden](https://www.youtube.com/watch?v=TDqsr3MNTTc), or the notes I want to share with the internet.

 To do it, I'm using [Quartz V4](https://github.com/jackyzha0/quartz), a static-site generator.
-The default configuration works like a charm, especially if you already like obsidian.

 The tool is from [jackyzha0](https://github.com/jackyzha0) but the modifications and notes are from [Ed](https://edondigital.vercel.app/about), the creator of this repo.

 ### why?

-It was only 20 minutes of setup, and it's SO COOL.
+It was only 20 minutes of setup, and I love the idea.

-I'm too lazy to list the hundreds of benefits, just watch [this video](https://www.youtube.com/watch?v=TDqsr3MNTTc) to get an idea.
+### To get a deeper overview of this project go here: https://edongarden.netlify.app/#overview

 ---